 The team has had a lot to do with it.
 We have video chats, emails, and phone calls throughout the process.
 Whenever I travel with the team, I take notes.
 We’ve used 3D printing to make prototypes; we send those around to the selected test group and make changes according to the team’s feedback.
 3D printing is great; you can risk a crazy idea and test it.
 Sometimes things don’t work out, and you realize that quickly with 3D printing.
 Kyle Sola and I designed a 100% concept skate a few years back called the Warlock.
 We learned a lot about H-blocks’ height with a large split between the 2nd and 3rd wheels.

-Kyle Solá and Tom Hyser on train in Switzerland
+Kyle Solá and Tom Hyser on a train in Switzerland

-There have been some photos showing a new soul plate and shots of the team skating them.
+Some photos have been showing a new soul plate and shots of the team skating them.
 Will we see more of the skate soon?

 Will the new soul plate work on the solo?